cositools/cosi-data-challenge-1/imaging/README.md

 ### Inspecting the data

-Since we have the simulated data set read in and binned into the Compton data space, we can now make raw spectra, light curves, and other projections of the data.
+Since we have the simulated data read and binned into the Compton data space, we can now make raw spectra, light curves, and other projections of the data.
 Two examples of this are shown in the notebook.
 The first is the total raw spectrum from the simulated data set.
-This is for the duratino of the balloon flight (total time = 4031996 seconds = 46.6 days), and the majority of photons in this spectrum are from the background simulation.
-The 511 keV line, which fills the narrow 4th bin, is clearly visible and has contributions from the Ling background and from the Galactic center source simulation.
+This is for the duration of the balloon flight (total time = 4031996 seconds = 46.6 days), and the majority of photons in this spectrum are from the background simulation.
+The 511 keV line, which fills the narrow 4th bin of the full continuum spectrum, is clearly visible and has contributions from the Ling background and from the Galactic center source simulation.
 The light curve is ...

 ## Pointing Class

 The pointing class handles the aspect information of the balloon platform.

+In the point source notebook,
 Here we see the source move in and out of the field of view.
 The black dots show when the Crab falls above the horizon, i.e. within COSI's field of view.
 The Crab is more visible in the latter part of the flight.
 We notice, too, that the Crab is always somewhat off-axis; it is never directly overhead the instrument at zenith.

-# COSI's field of view extends ~60 deg from zenith.
-# Hence, the "horizon" lies at the maximum extent of what COSI can see beyond zenith.
-# This means that COSI's zenith lies 60 deg above the horizon.
+COSI's field of view extends ~60 deg from zenith.
+Hence, the "horizon" lies at the maximum extent of what COSI can see beyond zenith.
+This means that COSI's zenith lies 60 deg above the horizon.

-analysis1.horizon = 60

 This is also evident in the above plot: the black dots tracing COSI's zenith pointing don't overlap with the Crab's position, marked by a red star.